TREEcg/extract-cbd-shape/README.md

  2. all quads with a named graph matching the entity we’re looking up

 To be discussed:
- 3. _Should it also extract all RDF reification quads?_ (Included in the original CBD)
+ 1. _Should it also extract all RDF reification quads?_ (Included in the original CBD)
- 4. _Should it also extract all singleton properties?_
+ 2. _Should it also extract all singleton properties?_
- 5. _Should it also extract RDF* annnotations?_
+ 3. _Should it also extract RDF* annnotations?_

 If no triples were found based on CBD, it does an HTTP request to the entity’s IRI (fallback to IRI dereferencing)

 Next, it takes _hints_ (it does not guarantee a result that validates) from an optional SHACL shapes graph.
-It only uses the parts relevant for discovery for the [SHACL Core Constraint Components](https://www.w3.org/TR/shacl/#core-components).
+It only uses the parts relevant for discovery from the [SHACL Core Constraint Components](https://www.w3.org/TR/shacl/#core-components).
 It does not support SPARQL or Javascript.

+### Creating the Shape Template from SHACL

  1. Checks if the Shape is deactivated first
  2. All links to nodes that are given, in conditionals or not, are added to the shape’s NodeLinks array.
 The paths matched by the nodelinks will be processed on that matching namednode in the data
  3. Processes all `sh:property` links to property shapes.
 Only marks a property as required if `sh:minCount` > 0.
 It does not validate cardinalities.